Atlácatl Battalion

-The Atlácatl Battalion (Spanish: Batallón Atlácatl) was a rapid-response, counter-insurgency battalion of the Salvadoran Army created in 1981.
-It was implicated in some of the most infamous massacres of the Salvadoran Civil War, and as a result, it was disbanded by the Chapultepec Peace Accords in 1992.
-It was named after Atlácatl, a legendary indigenous figure from the Spanish conquest of El Salvador.
+The Atlácatl Battalion (Spanish: Batallón Atlácatl) was one of 14 Batallones de Infantería de Reacción Inmediata (BIRI) (English: rapid-response, counter-insurgency battalions) of the Salvadoran Army created in the 1980s.
+Atlácatl was raised in 1981 and disbanded in 1992.
+It was implicated in some of the most infamous massacres of the Salvadoran Civil War.

 History

 The Salvadoran Civil War began on 15 October 1979 with the overthrow of President Carlos Humberto Romero.
-The military established the Revolutionary Government Junta to govern the country in the wake of the coup and it established itself to be a "reformist" junta.
+The military established the Revolutionary Government Junta to govern the country in the wake of the coup, and it established itself to be a "reformist" junta.
 The United States was covertly involved in the coup and actively supported the junta.